Mast Cell Activation Syndrome: Symptoms and Solutions

 Mast cells are immune cells that have the central role of protecting the body.
 When these cells are overactive and release too many mediators, this can be harmful to the body.
 MCAS may play a role in cancer, stroke, Lyme disease, and many other serious conditions.

-The first step to improve symptoms of MCAS is to identify and address a person’s individual triggers.
+The first step to improving symptoms of MCAS is to identify and address a person’s individual triggers.
 This may include certain foods, mold, chemicals, and other toxins.
 A low histamine and/or low FODMAP diet may help to improve symptoms of MCAS.
 In this article, I will also discuss targeted supplements to support the immune system.

 What are Mast Cells?